Online Charging System (OCS) Integration

 Call Authorization Sequence

-Credit Exhaustion Handling
+Credit Exhaustion and Call Barring

 OmniTAS supports multiple mechanisms for handling credit exhaustion, with automatic integration between scheduled hangups and credit exhaustion announcements.